AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 BGPoverLAN inside the On-Prem DC
 ```

-Close the BGP Map and then click again on the threee dots icon and this time select the `"Show BGP Learned Routes"`.
+Close the BGP Map and then click again on the "three-dot" icon and this time select the `"Show BGP Learned Routes"`.

 ```{figure} images/lab8-edge5.png
 ---